Search

 • Staying invested allows for compounding to work, positioning you for potential recovery and growth.

 Rather than making a quick decision in a moment of anxiety, consider speaking with someone who can help you evaluate your options through an objective lens.
-Work with a Thrivent financial advisor to assess your unique situation, update your investment strategy if needed and feel more confident in your financial journey—no matter what's happening in the markets.
+Work with a Thrivent financial advisor to assess your unique situation, update your investment strategy and feel more confident in your financial journey, no matter what's happening in the markets.

-Looking for up-to-date market insights?
+Looking for up-to-date stock market insights?
 Explore the most recent commentary from Thrivent Asset Management.

 Stock market FAQs